Hazel Hayes: Career

 In November 2018, Hayes announced her debut novel, Out of Love, a romance novel she would publish through Unbound.
 It was announced on its release date in June 2020 that Rabbit Track Pictures had picked up the rights to the novel, with Hayes writing and Kitty Kaletsky overseeing the film adaption.

 Hayes began hosting Prime Video Club alongside Munya Chawawa for Amazon Prime Video in April 2020, a series discussing various series and films on the platform.

+Her second novel Better by Far was published in 2024.

 Personal life

-Hayes moved to London in 2012 and lived with musician Dodie Clark for many years.
-She has since moved.
+Hayes moved to London in 2012.
+She lived with musician Dodie Clark for many years.

-Hayes came out as bisexual in 2020.
+Hayes came out as bisexual in 2016.
+In 2025, she revealed that she was diagnosed with ADHD.